-Yet, we could have simply been running modest intergalactic errands, for all we care.
+Yet, we could have been running modest intergalactic errands for all we care.
 Star Trek: Bridge Crew is a game built from the ground up for VR.
-Your cockpit environment is unsettlingly accurate, and it feels great to just exist in this world, interacting with the ship’s controls, and making decisions like real space pilots.
+Your cockpit environment is unsettlingly accurate, and it feels great to exist in this world, interacting with the ship’s controls and making decisions like real space pilots.
 This, one of the best VR games you can find, is a game everyone, not just Trekkies, should experience.

-If you only ever play one game in VR, make it Elite Dangerous: it is simply one of the best VR games you can strap to your skull.
-Its scale is difficult to comprehend, offering a 1:1 replica Milky Way galaxy.
-A galaxy unblemished by load times, and populated by human players with their own allegiances, agendas, and minute-to-minute missions.
+As our Elite: Dangerous review says, this is a game about space.
+If you only ever play one game in VR, make it Elite Dangerous: it is simply one of the best space games you can strap to your skull.
+Its scale is challenging to comprehend, offering a 1:1 replica Milky Way galaxy.
+A galaxy unblemished by load times and populated by human players with allegiances, agendas, and minute-to-minute missions.
 If you need a head start, check out our Elite Dangerous guide.

-However varied or complex the action gets, your position is always at a fixed point, and that helps to stamp out any potential for motion sickness.
-You can roll, pitch, and flail about haplessly (the latter happening frequently, we find) during extended play sessions at the mercy of Frontier’s Newtonian flight model without the queasiness setting in.
+However varied or complex the action gets, your position is always fixed, which helps stamp out any potential for motion sickness.
+You can roll, pitch, and flail about haplessly (the latter happening frequently, we find) during extended play sessions at the mercy of Frontier’s Newtonian flight model without the queasiness sets in.

-That is absolutely crucial to maintaining Elite Dangerous’s appeal as a long-form game.
-The Cambridge studio has been among the most forward-thinking when it comes to VR support, and it tells with every second you spent in the cockpit.
+That is crucial to maintaining Elite Dangerous’s appeal as a long-form game.
+The Cambridge studio has been among the most forward-thinking regarding VR support, and you can tell with every second you spend in the cockpit.

-Not only is Assetto Corsa an exquisite racing game, but it is also one of the best VR games on PC, thanks to the rock-solid underpinning physics model, comely visuals, and fan-requested features.
-The latter means, naturally, that it is possible to play Assetto Corsa in VR.
-It supports the Oculus Rift natively, so is no need to stalk the darker corners of the internet in search of a mod or middleware program.
+Not only is Assetto Corsa an exquisite racer, but it is also one of the best VR games on PC, thanks to the rock-solid underpinning physics model, comely visuals, and fan-requested features.
+The latter means that it is possible to play Assetto Corsa in VR.
+In addition, it supports the Oculus Rift natively, so is no need to stalk the darker corners of the internet in search of a mod or middleware program.

-Conceptually, racing a sports car is one of the few time-honoured videogame staples crying out for VR adaptation.
-Third-person shooters need a serious rethink in order to function as VR games, but the likes of Assetto Corsa thrive with a fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.
-It’s also made with lasers, apparently.
+Conceptually, racing a sports car is one of the few time-honored videogame staples crying out for VR adaptation.
+Third-person shooters need a severe redesign to function well as VR games.
+But the likes of Assetto Corsa take only a few changes with its fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.
+It’s also apparently made with lasers.

 If you want to take the idea of being in another place to the extreme, No Limits 2 is for you.
 Creator Ole Lange’s roller coaster simulation game is a testament to the psychosomatic powers only the best VR games can provide; your legs feel weak as you hurtle down impossibly steep drops as if they are subject to physical forces.
 The same goes for your poor stomach as you make your way through corkscrews – as far as your body’s concerned, you are on that coaster.

 And, yet, No Limits 2 is not the jamboree of stomach-emptying motion sickness that it might have been.
-The fixed point camera helps, and it is clear that developing the game specifically for VR minimised the potential for vomiting.
-A remarkable feat given the subject matter.
-With a reasonably advanced designing tool and more types of coaster than you ever knew existed, No Limits 2 is the only game you need visit if you want the simulated theme park experience.
+The fixed point camera helps, and it is clear that developing the game specifically for VR minimizes the potential for vomiting – a remarkable feat, given the subject matter.
+With a reasonably advanced designing tool and more types of coasters than you ever knew existed, No Limits 2 is the only game you need to visit if you want the simulated theme park experience.

-When the creators of Genital Jousting and Broforce make a VR title you can probably assume that it’s going to be an exceptionally silly fighting game.
-Gorn is a violent first-person combat game where you play a muscled warrior and your only aim to beat the eyes out of other muscly warriors.
+When the creators of Genital Jousting and Broforce make a VR title, you can probably assume it will be a ridiculous fighting game.
+Gorn is a violent first-person combat game where you play a muscled warrior whose only aim is to beat the eyes out of other muscly warriors.
 Yep.
 The eyes.

 You can grab weapons, parry attacks, and hold an enemy still while you pummel them into a crimson pulp.
-The controls are easy enough to intuitively figure out, but Gorn’s movement mechanics will take some getting used to.
-Instead of teleporting or using the control stick to move around, you swing your arms as if you are actually walking.
-What this results in is bloody combat with bar brawl levels of clumsiness as you and your enemies stagger from side-to-side desperately trying to land punches.
-Gorn is pure dumb fun and is well worth stumbling into.
+The controls are easy enough to figure out intuitively, but Gorn’s movement mechanics will take some getting used to.
+Instead of teleporting or using the control stick to move around, you swing your arms as if walking.
+This results in bloody combat with bar brawl levels of clumsiness as you and your enemies stagger from side to side, desperately trying to land punches.
+Nevertheless, Gorn is pure dumb fun and is well worth stumbling into.

-Gaming and masochism go hand in hand – just look at games like Dark Souls – few genres display this more prominently than the roguelike.
-In Death is a VR roguelike that has the sole aim of killing you every time you play it.
+Gaming and masochism go hand in hand – look at games like Dark Souls – few genres display this more prominently than the roguelike.
+In Death is a VR roguelike with the sole aim of killing you every time you play it.

 You control an archer making your way through armies of adversaries armed only with a bow and a shield.
-The maps and enemies you’ll face are procedurally-generated, ensuring each run feels like a bespoke experience, and stepping into a fresh level with each new life is particularly impressive in VR.
-In Death is crushingly difficult and can get pretty frustrating at times, so don’t expect to waltz through this without putting some serious practice in.
+The maps and enemies you’ll face are procedurally generated, ensuring each run feels like a bespoke experience.
+Stepping into a fresh level with each new life is particularly impressive in VR.
+In Death is crushingly difficult and can get frustrating sometimes, so don’t expect to waltz through this without serious practice.
 Thankfully, firing the bow feels so good that the moment-to-moment gameplay keeps you going after countless deaths.

 Those who fancy a bit more sneaking with their first-person shooter action might want to strap themselves into their headsets for Budget Cuts.
 The idea is that you are the sole human employee attempting to sneak or shoot their way past robots with revolvers.

-Your gun can also be used to teleport short distances, getting the jump on patrolling guards, and watching as gallons of oil splurges out of them after yeeting some office supplies into their eye sockets.
-Budget Cuts 2: Mission Insolvency is also a thing, so also worth checking out, but we have a soft spot for the first.
+Your gun can also be used to teleport short distances, jumping on patrolling guards and watching gallons of oil splurging out of them after you yeet some office supplies into their eye sockets.
+Budget Cuts 2: Mission Insolvency is also worth checking out, but we have a soft spot for the first.

-If there’s one thing that separates Tetris Effect from the countless other Tetris games it’s the music and gorgeous particle effects.
+If there’s one thing that separates Tetris Effect from countless other Tetris games, it’s the music and gorgeous particle effects.
 And if there’s one thing that separates Tetris Effect VR from its standard-issue counterpart, it’s the sense of performance that comes with it.

-Each level of Tetris Effect is based on a different track, with the rhythm represented by how swiftly the blocks fall.
-As the track progresses you have to react to the changing tempo, changing how quickly you place each tetromino in order to keep up with the music.
-It’s not just a case of keeping pace though, as the beat reacts to every tetromino movement and placement, layering in new elements to the soundscape.
+Each level of Tetris Effect is based on a different musical track, with the rhythm represented by how swiftly the blocks fall.
+As the music track progresses, you must react to the changing tempo, changing how quickly you place each tetromino to keep up with the music.
+It’s not just a case of keeping pace, though, as the beat reacts to every tetromino movement and placement, layering new elements to the soundscape.

-As this unfolds, you’re treated to a light show that forms the backdrop of the Tetris board.
-From slow-paced pop that’s framed with blue bursts of particles that form the outline of a dolphin, to a jazz track set to the backdrop of a city at nighttime, with beams of light streaming across the board like a steady flow of traffic.
-The visuals are striking, and playing Tetris Effect in VR allows you to become fully immersed in them, as they surround you entirely.
+As this unfolds, you’re treated to a light show that forms the backdrop of the Tetris board, from slow-paced pop framed with blue bursts of particles that form the outline of a dolphin to a jazz track set to the backdrop of a city at nighttime, with beams of light streaming across the board like a steady flow of traffic.
+The visuals are striking, and playing Tetris Effect in VR allows you to immerse as they surround you.

 And so concludes our collection of digital worlds that you can have beamed into your gelatinous eye spheres via the glorious medium of VR games.
-Some may claim the format is already dead, but clearly, those people haven’t played any of these gems.
-If you’d rather keep your face in front of a traditional monitor, though, we’d point you towards the best PC games, all of which need just a simple old PC, and none of this fancy goggles business.
-But if you feel screens are a bit yesteryear now you’ve discovered VR well… we don’t blame you.
+You can also check out the best VR horror games if you’re after something spookier.
+If you feel screens are a bit yesteryear now you’ve discovered VR, well, we don’t blame you.
 Viva la VR!